Let’s talk Indigenous Impact Assessment Co-Administration Agreements

 Glossary

+Term/Abbreviation/Acronym Definition IAAC Impact Assessment Agency of Canada Circle Circle of Experts, a sub-committee of the Impact Assessment Agency's Indigenous Advisory Committee, established to co-develop this discussion paper.
 Collaboration Refers to the many existing opportunities under the IAA for IAAC and Indigenous groups to operate in partnership to conduct parts of an impact assessment, without the requirement for a co-administration agreement under paragraph 114(1)(d) or (e), or regulations.
 In most cases, IAAC remains responsible for coordinating the process, preparing the final documents, and ensuring timelines are met.
 Most collaboration arrangements are project-specific.
+Co-management board Refers in this paper to a co-management review board established under a land claims agreement and that has a mandate related to environmental assessment.
+There are several co-management boards in northern Canada that include representation from Indigenous governing bodies, federal and territorial governments.

 Under the IAA, a body, including a co-management body established under a land claim agreement referred to in section 35 of the Constitution Act, 1982 and that has powers, duties, or functions in relation to an assessment of the environmental effects of a designated project, is considered a jurisdiction.